Adidas: Marketing

 During the mid to late 1990s, Adidas divided the brand into three main groups with each a separate focus: Adidas Performance was designed to maintain their devotion to the athlete; Adidas Originals was designed to focus on the brand's earlier designs which remained a popular life-style icon; and Style Essentials, which dealt with the fashion market; the main group within this being Y-3 (which is a collaboration between Adidas and renowned Japanese fashion designer Yohji Yamamoto - the Y representing Yamamoto and the 3 representing the three stripes of Adidas).

 Launched in 2004, "Impossible is Nothing" is one of the company's most memorable campaigns.
 The campaign was developed by 180/TBWA based in Amsterdam, but significant work was also done by TBWA\Chiat\Day in San Francisco.
 A few years later, Adidas launched a basketball specific campaign -- "Believe in 5ive"—for the 2006-2007 NBA season.

 In 2011, "Adidas is all in" became the global marketing strategy slogan for Adidas.
 The slogan aimed to tie all brands and labels together, presenting a unified image to consumers interested in sports, fashion, street, music and pop culture.
 There appears to be connection with the phrase "all-in" meaning "exhausted" in some English speaking nations.

 In 2015, Adidas launched "Creating the New" as its strategic business plan until 2020.

 Collaborations

 Adidas has done several collaborations with well known designers, including Alexander Wang, Jeremy Scott, Raf Simons, and Stella McCartney.
-They have also reached out to several celebrities, such as Beyoncé, Jonah Hill, Karlie Kloss, Ninja and Pharrell Williams to create some of the company's most notable and coveted pieces.
+They have also reached out to several celebrities, such as Beyoncé, Jonah Hill, Karlie Kloss, Ninja, Bad Bunny, and Pharrell Williams to create some of the company's most notable and coveted pieces.
+In 2025, they collaborated with britpop band Oasis for a collection called 'Original Forever' which commemorated the band's legacy with the brand since the 90s.